 7. Real Performance Differences in Practice

-• Multi-step landing pages reduce bounce rates by 20–35% when traffic is cold and hesitant
+• Multi-step landing pages tend to reduce bounce rates when traffic is cold and hesitant

-• Single-page forms convert 15–25% higher when the offer is clear and urgent (e.g. ebook download)
+• Single-page forms often convert better when the offer is clear and urgent (e.g. ebook download)

-• Multi-step flows deliver leads with 2x better data quality (full name, phone, budget, region)
+• Multi-step flows deliver leads with richer data quality (full name, phone, budget, region)

 • Drop-off rates spike after the third step unless visual cues and auto-fill tools are used

-These findings guide how we design landing experiences—not just by theory but by live data.
+These principles guide how we design landing experiences—not just by theory but by how people actually behave on the page.

 8. Summary: Which Landing Page Type Is Right for You?